Digital-Grinnell/yeager-renfrow-oral-histories/pages/about.md

 ## About the Collection

-This collection and site is a project of the Grinnell College Libraries.
+This collection is a project of the Grinnell College Libraries.
 If you have questions about these materials or if you would like more information about this collection, please contact [archives@grinnell.edu](mailto:archives@grinnell.edu).

 ## About the Site